 5. Irritated or Dry Eyes

-Air conditioning decreases indoor humidity levels.
+Air conditioning decreases indoor humidity levels and that can make you sick.
 The reduced humidity often leads to the evaporation of tears from your eyes.
 This can leave your eyes dry and irritated.
 People who already suffer from dry eye syndrome should not sit in air conditioning for too long.

 The dehumidification process that keeps your room cool leads to a very low moisture count indoors.
 This low humidity level increases the process of evaporation from your body.
 Therefore, when the temperature is set at a very low point, you feel cold and need to drink water.